-With a bunch different attachments to choose from, your stand mixer can do so much more than just mix!
-But in order to make ice cream with it, you’ll need the Kitchenaid Ice Cream Maker Attachment.
+With so many different attachments to choose from, your stand mixer can do so much more than just mix!

-The freeze bowl must be stored in your freezer before using, so it’s cold enough to freeze the ice cream ingredients.
+The freeze bowl must be stored in your freezer before using it, so it’s cold enough to freeze the ice cream ingredients.
 We have found that at least 24 hours in advance is necessary for best performance.

 This easy Vanilla Ice Cream Recipe calls for very basic ingredients and tastes great.
-Since it uses half and half rather than whole cream, it’s a little icier, and not as creamy as ice cream made only with heavy cream.
-If you’re looking for something more tasty than vanilla, try Strawberry Ice Cream or Blueberry Ice Cream.
+Since it uses half-and-half and heavy cream, it’s a little icier and not as creamy as ice cream made with heavy cream only.

 - 2 cups half & half